Clare-Meng/Finance-Management-App/README.md

 Application for tracking monthly spendings and purchases.
 Contains an interactive UI for users to add purchases, delete items, and delete entire spending entries for a particular trip.

-This application is created using the MERN stack.
+This application was created using the MERN stack.
 This project is still currently a work in progress.

 # Dependencies